-Use of Camera during office hours
+Use of Camera in Class

-Students are not required to have their camera on during the Zoom office hours, but I strongly encourage your appearance on-screen.
-Students have permission to use an appropriate virtual background.
+Students are not required to have their camera on during the synchronous Zoom class, but I strongly encourage your appearance on-screen.
+Students have permission to use an appropriate virtual background and mute their microphone.
+I expect all students to participate during lectures, the breakout room activities, and discussions.
 If you have any concerns, please notify me as soon as possible for accommodations.

-Recording of Zoom Classes (As needed, for guest speakers)
+Recording of Zoom Classes